mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 Remember where we suggested you shouldn't copy our first code example because it was "awful?"
 Now the code is impervious to type errors, readable, testable, maintainable, and well documented.
-Please copy and will!
+If your going to copy any code, this is the example you want.

 ## 4.5 Test the Code
 We can use tools like `Istanbul` and `nodeunit` along with the in-line API